What Should a Woman Ask for in a Prenup?

 Why Prenups Matter for Every Woman

-While protection of assets in prenups is common knowledge for many, what’s often overlooked is that they allow you to address decisions that impact your children’s inheritance and can outline how assets are handled in the event of death.
+While prenup clauses about how to address assets are standard, what’s often overlooked is that prenups allow you to address issues.
+These include your future children’s inheritance and how assets would be handled in case of a demise.

-Addressing these points early gives you and your partner peace of mind and clarity during life’s toughest moments.
+Addressing these points early gives you and your partner peace of mind and clarity during life’s most challenging moments.
 It also avoids misunderstandings and builds a stronger partnership based on trust.

 What Should a Woman Ask for in a Prenup?

 Approaching the topic of prenuptial agreements can be empowering when framed as a proactive step in financial planning.
-Here’s a list of key considerations to include in your prenup, designed to promote transparency and mutual respect between you and your partner.
+Here’s a list of key prenup considerations for women.
+All aspects promote transparency and mutual respect between you and your partner.

 1. Full Disclosure of Assets and Debts